About

 This site is a quiet encyclopedia for the parts that matter: what each symbol means and the stories sitting behind it.
 We add slowly.
 When we get something wrong, we want to hear about it.

-A small shop is coming — tees, prints, one or two considered pieces.
-It will fund the writing and the research.
 Nothing here is meant as appropriation.
 The opposite: an attempt to point at the source.

 A note on sources